 - Flaky Salt – Optional, for sprinkling on top

 Great Make Ahead Holiday Recipe

-Candied pecans keep very well!
+Stovetop Candied Pecans keep very well!
 They can be stored at room temperature for week or in the fridge for a couple of months.
 Make a batch or two at the beginning of the holiday season to have on hand.

 - Other Nuts – Try making this recipe with other nuts like walnuts, cashews, or macadamia nuts.